 In line with our strategy of close geographical location and shared common ethos we have developed increased links with Diocesan schools in the North East Surrey area, together with local Community schools.
 This includes providing operational services at cost to maintained schools considering joining the trust, and supporting school improvement throughout the area where capacity exists and working alongside the Diocese to provide a range of Professional Development activities across Surrey.
-A number of schools, in both primary and secondary phase, are in active discussion and exploring the possibility of joining Enlighten Learning Trust.
+Around 5 schools all in primary phase, are in active discussion and exploring the possibility of joining Enlighten Learning Trust.
 For Church Schools this is supported by the Guildford Diocesan Board of Education and working as part of the Diocesan Strategic Partnership.
-We are currently undertaking due diligence with one school with a view to them joining in January 2023 and two schools with a view to them joining the trust in April 2023.
+We are currently undertaking due diligence with one school with a view to them joining in April 2024 and two schools with a view to them joining the trust in September 2024.